EDRN/edrn.sync/README.txt

 dmccsync
-    Takes a DMCC RDF users file and imports it into the EDRN IC LDAPS server.
+    Takes a DMCC RDF users file and imports it into the EDRN IC LDAPS server. dmccgroupsync
+    Takes a DMCC RDF users file and a sites file and imports the associated PI groups into the EDRN IC LDAPS server.

 For installation instructions, please see docs/INSTALL.txt.